wp-plugins/xili-dictionary/readme.txt

 © 2009-2014 MS - dev.xiligroup.com

 == Changelog ==
+= 2.9.0 (2014-06-29) =
+* better message when creating or download or file writing,
+* import from source files (current theme, plugins), a good way if no pot files delivered by authors,
+* fixe uppercase content (BINARY),
+* more local js for ui.
 = 2.8.0 (2014-06-05) =
 * can now create pot file,
 * improvement in export, UI and texts.